-The Eames Plastic Side Chair, which has been designed by Charles and Ray Eames in 1950, is a contemporary version of the legendary Fibreglass Chair.
-It was created in connection with Zenith Plastics for the "Low Cost Furniture Design" competition of the Museum of Modern Art's and was the first industrial made chair produced out of plastic
+The Eames Plastic Side Chair, which was designed by Charles and Ray Eames in 1950, is a contemporary version of the legendary Fibreglass Chair.
+It was originally made by Zenith Plastics for the Museum of Modern Art's "Low Cost Furniture Design" competition and was the first mass-produced chair out of plastic.

 Material combination: wood & plastic

 DSW (Dining Side Shell Wood) is the contemporary version of the Eames Plastic Side Chair which was originally made with a fiberglass seat.
 The chair by Vitra is made of a more environmentally-friendly material: polypropylene.
 The unusual combination of materials gives this chair a unique character which served as a model for many other designers.
 The materials and all the colours available make it possible to combine the chair with other furniture, fitting in perfectly in many homes.